pivovarit/articles/README.md

 ## running
 In most cases, I'm using a simple unit-testing infrastructure to squeeze multiple examples in a single file - it's enough to import the module in your IDE and run JUnit tests.

+However, there might be some exceptions - in such cases, you will find instructions in matching articles